mattzirp/pucks_to_the_net/README.md

 4. Have shot patterns changed over the years (ie do they succeed from different areas, do players favour different shot types/locations)?

+## Dataset
+As mentioned, our dataset is [NHL Game Data](https://www.kaggle.com/datasets/martinellis/nhl-game-data/data), hosted on Kaggle.
+The NHL Game Data dataset contains multiple tables stored in .csv format, and essentially represents a point in time retrieval of a relational database.
+The data set contains informational for all games played between the years of 2000 and 2020.

+Of particular interest is the game_plays table, which stores data regarding plays that happen in NHL games.
+Each row repesents a play in a game.
+Each recorded play has a type, and some have secondary types to further categorize the play.
+Recorded play types are things like goals, shots, faceoffs, penalties, hits, and other statistics driving events.
+The x,y coordinates for some of these play types, like shots and goals are also stored, as well as the players involved, the current game time, and the current score.
+This table offers plenty of opportunity to perform aggregations and answer many of our

+The games table stores information like, season, outcome, whether the game was settled in Regulation, Overtime, or a shootout, the score, etc. We will use this for time series analysis, as well as game situation analysis.

+We can also walk across the game_plays_players table to the player_info table to get further information about players.
+This will allow us to identify players by name like Alex Ovechkin, rather than their ID number in the table.
+We use this identifying information to match up All star game data from [hockey-reference](https://www.hockey-reference.com/allstar/), using a player's selection for the all star game as a stand in for player quality.

 ## Methods

 #### Data Cleaning

 #### Baseline Analysis